xiaoye97/PotionCraft_SortBookmark/README.md

 If you want a bookmark not to participate in sorting, you can start with skip in the medicament description of this bookmark, so that this bookmark will be skipped during sorting.

+If you want to customize the order of bookmarks, you can start the description in this bookmark with order:number, so that the bookmarks will be sorted in ascending numerical order.

+e.g:
+order:1 order:1.1 order:2 order:3

 # Installation Instructions

 1. Download and install [BepInEx_x64_5.4.22][0] from GitHub